 My childhood took place during the 1970s.
 The decade was, in many ways, a depressing one for the United States.
 It began with the war in Vietnam still raging.
 The stock market was a mess, having lost almost 50% of its value between January 1973 and December 1974.
 For the first time in history, the President of the United States was forced to resign his office.
 Rising unemployment eventually reached double digits, and inflation was out of control.
 Interest rates were climbing to previously unimaginable levels—reaching a staggering peak of 20% by the spring of 1980.
 Many people found themselves unable to purchase new cars and homes.

 Longing for Simpler Times

 It seems only natural that people living in the 70s would have longed for simpler times.
 The television available at the time seemed to imply those times were the 1950s.
 Popular shows like Happy Days along with ubiquitous reruns of 1950s era classics like Leave it to Beaver and Father Knows Best impressed in young minds the image of a decade free of worry and fear.

 It’s not uncommon today, in light of the multiple current crises facing the country, for people of Generation X to speak nostalgically of the era of the 1950s as the classic American ideal.
 But, was it really that way?

 In a word—no. The 1950s began under the cloud of a potential global nuclear war.
-The Soviets detonated their first Atom bomb in 1949.
+The Soviets detonated their first atomic bomb in 1949.
 In response, U.S. President Harry S. Truman authorized the development of a new hydrogen bomb, completed in 1952.
-This new weapon was 1,000 times more powerful than the Atom bombs the U.S. had dropped on Hiroshima and Nagasaki in 1945.
+This new weapon was 1,000 times more powerful than the atomic bombs the U.S. had dropped on Hiroshima and Nagasaki in 1945.